Linda Lampenius: Classical music

-In addition to Sweden, Brava has continued performing internationally as well.
+In addition to Sweden, Lampenius has continued performing internationally as well.
 Some of her special appearances have included performances for the NATO troops in Kosovo, the Rhapsody in Rock show at the Royal Albert Hall in London, and violin concerts in Astana, Kazakhstan, Irkutsk, Siberia, and the Cannes Film Festival in South of France.
-Brava also performs in corporate events on a regular basis, both in the Nordic countries and elsewhere, including a Ferrari and Maserati event in Moscow.
+Lampenius also performs in corporate events on a regular basis, both in the Nordic countries and elsewhere, including a Ferrari and Maserati event in Moscow.

-In 2010, Brava performed in the last concert of the RTÉ National Symphony Orchestra's Summer Concert Series, playing works by Turlough Carolan, Michael William Balfe, and Michael McGlynn.
+In 2010, Lampenius performed in the last concert of the RTÉ National Symphony Orchestra's Summer Concert Series, playing works by Turlough Carolan, Michael William Balfe, and Michael McGlynn.
 She also appeared as a soloist of the Royal Swedish Chamber Orchestra in the grand finale concert of the 40th Annual Royal Palace Music Festival at the Royal Palace of Stockholm.
-In 2011, Brava toured as a soloist of the Schoenbrunn Palace Orchestra Vienna, co-headlining concerts in many of the major concert halls in the Nordic countries such as Finlandia Hall and Stockholm Concert Hall.
+In 2011, Lampenius toured as a soloist of the Schoenbrunn Palace Orchestra Vienna, co-headlining concerts in many of the major concert halls in the Nordic countries such as Finlandia Hall and Stockholm Concert Hall.

-With her 1781 Gagliano violin, Brava has performed for many heads of state and royals, including the President of Finland, Prince of Monaco, and the Royal Family of Sweden.
-Brava has also played for various European and American politicians, including the United States Secretary of Defense William Perry.
-Brava has also performed for some of the Nobel Prize laureates on the Arctic Circle during festivities marking the 300th anniversary of scientist Carl Linnaeus' birth.
+With her 1781 Gagliano violin, Lampenius has performed for many heads of state and royals, including the President of Finland, Prince of Monaco, and the Royal Family of Sweden.
+Lampenius has also played for various European and American politicians, including the United States Secretary of Defense William Perry.
+Lampenius has also performed for some of the Nobel Prize laureates on the Arctic Circle during festivities marking the 300th anniversary of scientist Carl Linnaeus' birth.

-In order to help contribute funds for different charities, Brava has performed in numerous benefit concerts over the years.
+In order to help contribute funds for different charities, Lampenius has performed in numerous benefit concerts over the years.
 She has played at the 150th Anniversary Gala Concert of the Queen Silvia Children's Hospital in Sweden, for several children's hospitals in Finland, and on behalf of Unicef during the White Turf celebrations on the frozen Lake St. Moritz in Switzerland.
-Additionally, Brava has also performed in gala concerts for the Swedish Childhood Cancer Foundation.
-Brava is also a regular performer in Princess Sofia of Sweden's benefit events that assist underprivileged children in South Africa.
+Additionally, Lampenius has also performed in gala concerts for the Swedish Childhood Cancer Foundation.
+Lampenius is also a regular performer in Princess Sofia of Sweden's benefit events that assist underprivileged children in South Africa.